anikpram/Monotone-Operator-Learning/README.md

 ## Demo Code on Google Colab

-A shorter version of code is also provided for reproducibility purposes.
-Please check out our demo code on [Google Colab](https://colab.research.google.com/drive/1VnMbVW7roOkY_wjpUXUxhNli3BHjwWJB).
+A demo code is also provided for reproducibility purposes.
+Please check it out on [Google Colab](https://colab.research.google.com/drive/1VnMbVW7roOkY_wjpUXUxhNli3BHjwWJB).

 ## Instructions for Running the Code